ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 without specifying the path to a particular installation of AFNI, we may unintentionally run a different version than intended and end up with different results.

-> ## How can you determine which command (specifying a full path) you are about to use?
+> ## How can you determine the full path of a command you are about to use?
 >
 > To see which command will actually be run when you intend to run a
 > `COMMAND`, use `which` command, e.g.